Shikaga/PitchBlackAnalysis/index.md

 But it is literally only a few minutes later that Riddick abandons all the survivors to their fates and heads to safety.

 And so it is odd that Riddick so vehemently disagreed with Johns on this point.
 In a sense, as Johns explains, he *is* performing triage, letting one die so that the rest might live.
-Johns is making a tough choice, putting the good of the group ahead of the individua.
+Johns is making a tough choice, putting the good of the group ahead of the individual.
 Johns had told Riddick there was no way they could all get through, that they must sacrifice one of their number, and Riddick had clearly taken this as a unacceptable compromise.

 Yet shortly after his moral grandstanding, Riddick abandons all the survivors to escape by himself.
 Perhaps Riddick sees a difference between his decision and Johns.